ONLINE EVENTS DELIVERED ANNUALLY

 Pitfall #10: Not budgeting for the hybrid experience

 With so much changing in the event world in terms of how programs are developed and delivered, your old budgets are likely no longer applicable.
-Your “AV budget” from 2019 is likely woefully misaligned with your needs in 2021 and beyond.
+Your “AV budget” from 2019 is likely woefully misaligned with your needs this year and beyond.
 It’s time to take a zero-based budgeting approach!

 “Its not just creating new experiences, its about knowing and delivering the best digital experiences for each participant.
 Its the responsibility of our team to use the best data and insights to accomplish that.”